MacDada/DnWiFiDoorLock/README.md

 ---

 * There are 3 environments:
   * `nodemcu` to upload to `NodeMCU DevKit 1.0`,
   * `native` to run unit tests for pure C++,
   * `native_arduino` to run unit tests with Arduino framework mocked.
 * In general, `pio run` builds `src` dir, while `pio test` builds `test` dir.
+* `rm -rf .pio` – a quick way to get rid of the `PIO`'s generated files.
+* `pio init --ide clion`

+---
+Building, uploading, running, monitoring
+---

-* `pio run -e nodemcu` and `pio run -e native` both build `src` directory, but with a configured file.
+* `pio run -e nodemcu` and `pio run -e native` both build `src` directory, but with a given environment config.
 * `pio run -t upload` builds and uploads to the board.
 * `pio run -t monitor` – serial monitor (over USB cable)
 * `pio run -t upload -t monitor` – upload and monitor combined

   **When serial monitor is active, the code cannot be uploaded!**

   That is why we need to combine this into one command, instead of having the monitor always in the background.

 * `pio run -e native` builds native (desktop / command line) env.
 * `pio run -e native -t exec` builds and runs the native "app".

+---
+Unit Tests
+---

 * `pio test -e native` builds and runs tests in `test/native/` directory.